madinamarat/madinamarat/README.md

 ### Hi there!
 I'm Madina 👋

-#### I am a data scientist with a great business understanding and a passion to help others.
+#### I am a data scientist with business processes knowledge and a passion to help others.

 - 🔭 I’m currently working on [machine learning projects](https://github.com/madinamarat/machine_learning_projects)
 - 🌱 Learning Keras